Get THE RACK DEMO

 Accumulated feeding costs per animal.
 Revenue by morph and by season.
 Days on market for listed animals.
 Average sale price trends.
 Profit margin per clutch when you factor in feed, utilities, and the time animals sat in the rack before selling.
 If the software cannot answer "did I make money this season?" with real numbers, it is a record-keeping tool, not a management platform.

-A collection tracker shows you what you have.
-Management software shows you what to do next.
+A collection list shows you what you have.
+Facility management software shows you what to do next.

 The Pricing Model Matters More Than Features